jackperlo/sw-networking/network-monitoring-ebpf/README.md

 # Network monitoring with eBPF

+The first working version of this project was developed in this repo: https://github.com/FedeParola/network-monitoring-ebpf.

+The current version of the code, instead, contains some enhancements starting from that code for monitoring L3 and L4 traffic.

 Initial program for the network monitoring with eBPF lab of the software networking course

 ## Building